-The National Student Survey (NSS) is described as a census of all UK students in their final year of an undergraduate course, offering a chance to provide feedback on your student experience at Westminster.
+The annual National Student Survey (NSS) is a census of all UK students in your final year of an undergraduate course, offering a chance to provide feedback on your student experience at Westminster.

 How and when do you take part?